 We have a supportline posted in each classroom.
 ONLC techs are available, and just like our instructor, they can take over control of a student's computer to provide direct assistance.

 Our classrooms are outfitted with computers, hands-free phone and internet access you'll be using for class.
-Digital courseware is now used for many titles including but not limited to A+, Altiris, BizTalk, Cisco, Citrix, technical-level Microsoft titles, Symantec and TFS titles.
+Digital courseware is used for many titles including but not limited to Altiris, BizTalk, Cisco, Citrix, CompTIA, Microsoft technical-level titles, Symantec and TFS.
 For digital courseware classes students will receive instructions via email a few days before the class.
 If your class uses hard copy materials, those should be waiting for you in your training room.

 To do so you will need at minimum a computer with high-speed internet, hands-free phone with unlimited long-distance calling or USB headset with microphone, plus no firewall.
 For details and use our connection test to see RCI from Home or Office.